The Keychain Problem: On Minimizing the Opportunity Cost of Uncertainty: Introduction

-We foresee several useful applications of the Keychain Problem in addition to advisor search.
-One such application is planning the deployment of camouflage technology.
-Consider the planning of monthly shipments of critical cargo across contested waters that must avoid being detected by adversarial parties.
-Each shipment vessel (keychain) has a set of compatible camouflage technologies (keys) that it may deploy.
-Initially, the capabilities of these camouflage technologies are unknown.
-To avoid detection by adversarial parties (open a lock), the shipment planner would like to select a camouflage technology (key) to equip each vessel.
-A good policy will use feedback about the effectiveness of previously deployed camouflage to quickly identify a technology that avoids detection.
+\paragraph{Cargo transportation in hostile environments via camouflaging.} A completely different application domain with the same underlying problem structure is critical cargo transportation.
+The task is to transport critical cargo across contested waters while avoiding detection by adversaries.
+Camouflage technologies are widely used in such applications \cite{umich_camouflage,boehmer2024escape}.
+Specifically, each shipment vessel (keychain) is equipped with a set of compatible camouflage technologies (keys) that it may deploy.
+The transportation organization only has a prior belief about the capabilities of these camouflage technologies against the unknown adversary.
+To avoid detection by adversarial parties, the shipment planner chooses one available camouflage technology (key) to activate for each vessel, subject to compatibility constraints between camouflage technologies and vessels.
+In this setting, avoiding detection corresponds to opening the lock and the vessel order is typically optimizable.

-A more dubious application is the goal of password cracking.
-There is a hacker who wants access to Bob's online accounts, and unfortunately, like many of us, Bob uses the same password for all of his accounts.
-Suppose the hacker obtains a database of passwords for compromised websites, but they do not know the mapping of passwords to user accounts.
-Bob only has an account on a subset of the compromised websites (keychains) in the database, and the hacker may choose one password (key) to test on a website before being locked out.
-The goal of the hacker is to identify Bob's password while getting banned from the fewest number of websites.